Marginalia

 No citation data Lags on preprints Noisy results

-Each fills the others' blind spots. arXiv has the freshest content but no citation graph.
-OpenAlex has comprehensive citation data but lags on preprints.
-Web search captures blog posts and tutorials that pure academic sources miss.
+arXiv has fresh content but no citation graph.
+OpenAlex has broad citation data but lags on preprints.
+Web search catches blog posts and tutorials that academic sources miss.

 Rate limiting: 1-second delays between API calls per source, 3-concurrent semaphore for PDF downloads (prevents memory spikes from 10-50MB PDFs), 1 pipeline semaphore overall (one ingestion at a time per process).